skillz/opvic/README.md

 ```

 Notes:
-- You only need to run control plane in one of your clusters
+- You only need to run the control plane in one of your clusters
-- You need to deploy agent and CRD in all clusters
+- You need to deploy the agent and CRDs in all clusters
 - You don’t need an ingress if the control plane and agent run on the same cluster.
 - VersionTracker resources should be deployed in all clusters